garrettwilkin/albumtross/README.md

-iFM
+Albumtross
 ===
-A WebApp to be hosted on Nodester and to demonstrate and refine the iTunes package.
+A WebApp to demonstrate and refine the iTunes package.

-This is open source because it needs to be for publication on Nodester.
 It is really a little exercise for myself.

+Technology used so far:

+*   Javascript

+*   NodeJS

+*   NowJS

+*   jQuery

+Services:

+*   Loggly

+APIs:

+*   None!  iTunes and LastFM coming soon!